mozilla/experimenter/app/experimenter/kinto/README.md

 #### States

-- **Draft**: An experiment in draft has been created, and can be edited.
+- **Draft**: An experiment/rollout in draft has been created, and can be edited.
-- **Preview**: An experiment in preview can not be edited and is automatically published to the `nimbus-preview` collection
+- **Preview**: An experiment/rollout in preview can not be edited and is automatically published to the `nimbus-preview` collection
-- **Live**: An experiment in live can not be edited and is published to the collection corresponding to its target application after it has been reviewed in Experimenter and in Remote Settings
+- **Live**: An experiment in live can not be edited and is published to the collection corresponding to its target application after it has been reviewed in Experimenter and in Remote Settings.
+A rollout in the live state has certain editable fields (i.e. population size).
+Like experiments, a rollout is published to the collection corresponding to its target application after being reviewed in Experimenter and in Remote Settings.
+The same review cycle is adhered to when updates to a live rollout are made.
-- **Complete**: An experiment in complete can not be edited and is no longer published in Remote Settings
+- **Complete**: An experiment in complete can not be edited and is no longer published in Remote Settings.
+Rollouts do not have a complete state.

 ### Publish States

 #### States

-- **Idle**: An experiment has no changes that require review or modification in Remote Settings
+- **Idle**: An experiment/rollout has no changes that require review or modification in Remote Settings.
-- **Dirty**: An experiment has changes that require review or modification in Remote Settings
+- **Dirty**: A rollout has changes that require review or modification in Experimenter before they can be published to Remote Settings.
+Experiments do not have a dirty state as they are non-editable after moving to the Live lifecycle state.
-- **Review**: An experiment has changes that require review in Experimenter before they can be published to Remote Settings
+- **Review**: An experiment/rollout has changes that require review in Experimenter before they can be published to Remote Settings.
-- **Approved**: An experiment has changes that have been approved in Experimenter and must be published to Remote Settings
+- **Approved**: An experiment/rollout has changes that have been approved in Experimenter and must be published to Remote Settings.
-- **Waiting**: An experiment has changes that have been published to Remote Settings and are awaiting further review in Remote Settings
+- **Waiting**: An experiment/rollout has changes that have been published to Remote Settings and are awaiting further review in Remote Settings.

 #### Parameters

-- **Next**: A lifecycle status which the experiment will move to if it is successfully approved and updated in Remote Settings
+- **Next**: A lifecycle status which the experiment/rollout will move to if it is successfully approved and updated in Remote Settings

-In theory an experiment can occupy any combination of these two states, but in practice it will only have a publish state other than Idle in Draft and in Live.
+In theory an experiment/rollout can occupy any combination of these two states, but in practice an experiment will only have a publish state other than Idle when the experiment is in the Draft or Live lifecycle state.
+For rollouts, the publish state can become dirty when in the Live state to allow updates to the rollout; this moves the rollout through the review flow and back to the Idle publish state.
 Preview experiments can be modified in Remote Settings without any review, and Complete experiments will never be published to Remote Settings.

 ## Workflows

 The following diagrams describe every interaction between Experimenter and Remote Settings.
-An experiment's state is denoted as:
+An experiment/rollout's state is denoted as:

 `lifecycle state/publish state(next lifecycle state)`